Overview of Marriage Registration

 Marriages are considered a sacred bond between two people and it is important to get the marriage registered.
 Due to India’s feature of secularism, there are people of different religions and different personal laws relating to marriage.
 People who wish to get their marriage registered can apply for registration under the Hindu Marriage Act of 1955, for Hindus and others can apply under the Special Marriage Act, 1954.
 A person to be legally competent for marriage should have a minimum age of 18 years for females and 21 years for males.
 In India, there are two ways in which a marriage can be registered – online and offline.

-A Marriage certificate is an important document for validating one’s marriage in India.
+A Marriage certificate is an important necessary paper for validating one’s marriage in India.
 Registration for marriage is an easy process.
 A marriage certificate is helpful for applying for a passport or for the purchase of property, etc. A certificate is a proof that 2 people are legally married to each other.
 Registering for marriage is a must to secure the future of both partners.

 Significance of Marriage Certificate